MellonScholarlyCommunication/scholix-client-3/README.md

 # Scholix Client

-Groovy tools to generate LDN Notifications following our [Mellon Spec](https://mellonscholarlycommunication.github.io/spec-notifications/#the-artifact-context) from Scholix data as provided by [ScholeXplorer](https://scholexplorer.openaire.eu/#/)
+Groovy tools to generate LDN Notifications following our [Mellon Spec](https://mellonscholarlycommunication.github.io/spec-notifications/#the-artifact-context) from Scholix data as provided by [ScholeXplorer](https://scholexplorer.openaire.eu/#/).

+This is an updated version of https://github.com/MellonScholarlyCommunication/scholix-client.

 # Dependency